-On 1 January 2008, Brookfield Australia Property Trust and its resident Australian wholly owned controlled entities joined the Australian tax consolidated group of BHCA Pty Limited (BHCA).
+On 1 January 2008, the Trust and its resident Australian wholly owned controlled entities joined the Australian tax consolidated group of BHCA Pty Limited (BHCA).

-On entry to the BHCA Australian tax consolidated group, Brookfield Australia Property Trust and its resident Australian wholly owned controlled entities entered into a tax sharing agreement which, in the opinion of the Directors, limits the joint and several liability of the wholly owned entities in the case of default by BHCA.
+On entry to the BHCA Australian tax consolidated group, the Trust's resident Australian wholly owned entities entered into a tax sharing agreement which, in the opinion of the Directors, limits the joint and several liability of the wholly owned entities in the case of default by BHCA.

 The tax sharing agreement also contains tax funding provisions.
-Pursuant to the tax funding provisions, Brookfield Australia Property Trust and its wholly owned Australian controlled entities are not required to compensate BHCA on the basis that all taxable income is distributed by Brookfield Australia Property Trust.
-Under current income tax legislation, the Trust and its controlled entities are not liable for Australian income tax provided that the taxable income is fully distributed to unitholders each financial year, and any net taxable capital gain derived from the sale of an asset acquired after 19 September 1985 is fully distributed to unitholders.
+Pursuant to the tax funding provisions, the Trust's resident Australian wholly owned entities are not required to compensate BHCA Pty Limited on the basis that all taxable income is distributed by the Trust.
+Under current income tax legislation, the Trust and its resident Australian wholly owned entities are not liable for Australian income tax provided that the taxable income is fully distributed to unitholders each financial year, and any taxable capital gain derived from the sale of an asset acquired after 19 September 1985 is fully distributed to unitholders.